Azure-Samples/automated-testing-with-azurite/README.md

 - azure-blob-storage
 - azurite
 name: Azure Blob Storage testing Pipeline with Azurite
-description: "Using Azurite to run blob storage tests in Azure DevOps Pipeline with a sample application"
+description: Using Azurite to run blob storage tests in Azure DevOps Pipeline with a sample application
-urlFragment: "automated-testing-with-azure"
+urlFragment: automated-testing-with-azure
 ---

 # Using Azurite to run blob storage tests in Azure DevOps Pipeline